 #2.
 Strike When They Overreact (ie.: Gaslighting)

-Gaslighting consists of first manipulating the victim into overreacting (“getting under their skin”), and then pointing out to the victim that they are overreacting and/or acting crazy and aggressive.
+- Point out to the victim that they are overreacting and/or acting crazy and aggressive

 The victim, looking their aggressor calm and realizing that they are indeed acting crazy, often ends up feeling crazy.

 When Ben Shapiro makes his victim act aggressively, he makes it a point to highlight while he acts calm and rational.

 That way, it looks like he is winning the debate thanks to his arguments, and not thanks to his emotional manipulation.

 Ben Shapiro is an intelligent man and a highly skilled political debater.

 Yet I’d go as far as to say that most of Ben Shapiro’s claim to notoriety is bad on him gaslighting his opponents (ie.: making them overreact and aggress him and then taking advantage of it).